pixelscript-io/the-grid/README.md

 .row-2-1
 ```

 **Note:** You do not need to specify both .col and .row classes on a section.
-If two sequential sections span more than 12 blocks, the second section will automatically break onto the next row however specifying both is recommended.
+If two sequential sections span more than 12 blocks, the second section will automatically break onto the next row/column however specifying both is recommended.

 ## Helper Classes